BIGWALDOR/e-portfolio-legacy/README.md

 In the future, I will upgrade this into a React with TypeScript and Next.js application and have it deployed on Vercel.

 **Update as of 22-09-2022**: I have now upgraded this project into a React application with Vite.
 I will be working on integrating TypeScript and Next.js into this project in the near future.

+**Update as of 29-11-2022**: I have now refactored this project into TypeScript.